AzumattDev/TextToSpeech/README.md

 ## Troubleshooting

 - **Piper Errors:**
-  Check the mod’s log file in `BepInEx/logs` for any Piper error output.
-Informational messages from Piper are logged as debug.
+  Check the mod’s log file in `BepInEx/LogOutput.log` for any Piper error output.
+Informational messages from Piper are logged as debug (a setting in BepInEx.cfg must be on to see these in the LogOutput file).
   If you see repeated errors, ensure your internet connection was available on first launch so that all files were downloaded correctly.